Weyl elements in isotropic reductive groups: Introduction

-Actually, there is a slightly more general notion of root gradings by not necessarily crystallographic root systems \cite{muhl-weiss, wiedemann}.
+There is also a slightly more general notion of root gradings by not necessarily crystallographic root systems \cite{ muhl-weiss, wiedemann }.

 There is a large class of root graded groups coming from algebraic geometry.
-Namely, let \( K \) be a non-zero unital commutative ring and \( G \) be an isotropic reductive group scheme over \( K \).
-For simplicity we assume that the root datum of the split form of \( G \) is constant on \( \Spec(K) \) and the corresponding \textit{absolute} root system \( \widetilde \Phi \) is irreducible.
+Namely, let \( K \) be a non-zero unital commutative ring and \( G \) be an isotropic (in a suitable sense) reductive group scheme over \( K \).
+For simplicity we assume that the root datum of the split form of \( G \) is constant on \( \Spec(K) \) and the corresponding \textit{absolute} root system \( \widetilde{\Phi} \) is irreducible.
 Then the point group \( G(K) \) is root graded by the \textit{relative} root system \( \Phi \), we call it an \textit{isotropic reductive group}.
-The class of all such groups contains finite simple groups of Lie type (up to isogeny and excluding Suzuki and Ree groups, though they are also root graded), non-compact real reductive Lie groups, and various Chevalley groups such as \( \mathrm{SL}(n, K) \) and \( \mathrm{SO}(2 n, K) \) arising in algebraic \( \mathrm K \)-theory.
+The class of all such groups contains finite simple groups of Lie type (up to isogeny and excluding Suzuki and Ree groups, though they are also root graded), non-compact real reductive Lie groups, and Chevalley groups over arbitrary rings such as \( \mathrm{SL}(n, K) \) and \( \mathrm{SO}(2 n, K) \).

-We are interested in description and properties of \( \alpha \)-Weyl elements in an isotropic reductive group \( G(K) \).
-Such elements are well studied for Chevalley groups \( \mathrm G(\Phi, K) \) and the corresponding Steinberg groups \( \mathrm{St}(\Phi, K) \), see e.g. \cite{allcock}.
-If the rank of \( \Phi \) is at least \( 3 \) or the base ring \( K \) is sufficiently close to a field, then there is a general classification of all \( \Phi \)-graded groups \cite{h3-h4, muhl-weiss, h2, tits-polygons, shi, timmesfeld, root-graded, wiedemann, zhang}, including a complete description of Weyl elements.
+We are interested in description and properties of Weyl elements in an isotropic reductive group \( G(K) \).
+Such elements are well studied for Chevalley groups \( \mathrm{G}(\Phi, K) \) and the corresponding Steinberg groups \( \mathrm{St}(\Phi, K) \), see e.g. \cite{allcock}.
+If the rank of \( \Phi \) is at least \( 3 \) or the base ring \( K \) is sufficiently close to a field, then there is a general classification of all \( \Phi \)-graded groups \cite{ h3-h4, muhl-weiss, h2, tits-polygons, shi, timmesfeld, root-graded, wiedemann, zhang }, including an explicit description of Weyl elements.